2020 Tipping Fees and Hauler Rebates

 What will be done with funds previously used for hauler rebates?

 The funds will be used in both counties to increase waste reduction, reuse and recycling, which will support healthy communities and help meet the state goal of a 75% recycling rate.
 For example, some of these funds will be used to increase services in both counties through R&E programs such as BizRecycling, which provides free consultation and grants to businesses that want to invest more in recycling (see BizRecycling.com for more information).
 In addition, each county has targeted waste plan initiatives.
-Washington County will direct these funds towards household hazardous waste and yard waste services to better serve residents county-wide.
+Washington County will direct these funds towards household hazardous waste and yard waste services to better serve residents.
 Ramsey County will expand work with R&E to increase business recycling and recycling in apartment buildings, and to reduce food waste by strengthening food banks.

 What are tipping fees?